How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 Two ways to add features:

-- DIY with AI help: Give your index.html to Claude, Codex or another coding assistant and ask them to add features.
-They can handle most upgrades if you give clear instructions.
+- Build with AI help: Give your portal folder to Codex or another capable coding assistant and ask it to add or install features.
+It can inspect the existing code and work through differences in your version.

 7 Install as App (Optional)